jhkim-econ/jhkim-econ.github.io/_pages/about.md

 I am a Research Analyst at the National Assembly of the Republic of Korea, specializing in economic policy analysis and budget program evaluation.
 Over the past decade, I have worked at the intersection of legislative research and applied economics, contributing to evidence-based fiscal policymaking.

-My experience at the intersection of legislative research and applied economic analysis has shaped my commitment to pursuing more rigorous research in economics.
+My experience bridging legislative research and applied economic analysis has shaped my commitment to pursuing more rigorous research in economics.
 In 2025, I am advancing this pursuit through ongoing working papers, two of which are introduced in the [Research Section](https://jhkim-econ.github.io/research/).

 ### Research Interests